IamLimaEchoEcho/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? import sqlite3 import time import multiprocessing import os import datetime import platform import sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? task_duration = 0 # TODO: increase this to 3 and see what happens
 1. How many functions are defined?
+    7
-1. What are the function names?
+1. What are the function names? create_table drop_table
-1. In general, what does each function do?
+        insert_pet
+        process_one
+        process_two
+        process_three
+        recreate_database
+1. In general, what does each function do? create_table - connect to database, create table (via sql), execute SQL, commit, and close connection drop_table - drops/closes the table insert_pet - adds the name & breed to the table "pets" process_one - inserts two dogs to pets process_two - inserts a rabbit and dog to pets process_three - insert rabbit and cat to pets recreate_database - drops/deletes table and recreates table pets
-1. Where does the execution begin?
+1. Where does the execution begin? line 132 where it tests __name__ == "__main__"
+    per google: this code allows You to Execute Code When the File Runs as a Script, but Not When It's Imported as a Module.
+For most practical purposes, you can think of the conditional block that you open with if __name__ == "__main__" as a way to store code that should only run when your file is executed as a script.

 1. How many processes do we start?
+    3
 1. How many records does each process insert?
+    2

 In this first run, we start 3 processes, each inserting 2 records into a shared database